-- HYPC tokens, native to Hypercycle network - AGIX tokens to pay for the AI functionality required to maintain an uncorrupted reputation system. - ADA tokens to pay for the long-term storage of partial snapshots of the Hypercycle network state, and the use of the Cardano network for deposit-based security and conflict resolution
+- HyPC tokens, native to HyperCycle network - AGIX tokens to pay for the AI functionality required to maintain an uncorrupted reputation system. - ETH, BTC, ADA or others to pay for the long-term storage of partial snapshots of the HyperCycle network state.